northeastern-rc/rc-public-documentation/docs/source/best-practices/transition.md

 ### Courses Directory

 If you are teaching in the Spring 2025 term, you will only be able to access your course materials (i.e., `/courses` directory and OOD applications) from Explorer.

-If you get a "Permission Denied" error when trying to `cd` or otherwise access your space in `/courses` please check that you are logged in to Explorer.
+If you get a "Permission Denied" error when trying to `cd` or otherwise access your space in `/courses` please check that you are logged in to Explorer, and please select "Restart Web Server" from the `?` icon.

 ### New Software